It was supposed to be a vacation of a lifetime for Jane Gray — a trip from Southwest England, where she lives, to Maui.

 Alaska is technically correct.
 Its contract of carriage, the legal agreement between Gray and the airline, and international law — specifically the Montreal Convention, which deals with lost and damaged luggage — suggests the airline did everything it was required to.
 It fixed her wheelchair and delivered her to her destination.
 In fact, it went beyond that by offering her cash compensation.

-“Who will compensate me for the distress and misery caused by the damage to my chair and the serious consequences of this, both emotional and physical?” she asks.
+“Who will compensate me for the distress and misery caused by the damage to my chair?
+What about the serious consequences of this, both emotional and physical?” she asks.

-Should I get involved in this case?
+Should my advocacy team and I get involved in this case?
 I sympathize with Gray.
 Clearly, her vacation was ruined by her damaged wheelchair.

 On the other hand, she has no case that I can see, legally.
-If Alaska coughs up £6,000, then it will set a precedent, and anyone who loses a day of work because of a flight delay or has their golf vacation ruined because the airline lost their clubs, will be able to make a similar claim.
+If Alaska pays £6,000, it sets a precedent.
+Anyone who loses a day of work due to a flight delay or has their golf vacation ruined because the airline lost their clubs can make a similar claim.

 Update (6/12/12): Gray offers the following clarification in response to the comments.